aghaynes/stats_edu_vignettes/SampleSize/SampleSizeCalculation.md

 understanding from both sides is primordial.
 The aim of the study has to be well defined and all the needed assumptions educated guessed.

+There are two important concepts to understand before we move forward:
+Type 1 error and Type 2 error.

+#### Type 1 error

+A type 1 error is the rejection of the null hypothesis when it is actually true (i.e. a false positive - e.g. a pregnant man).
+This is controlled by the selection of *α*, the test significance level, which is normally set at 0.05 (which represents incorrectly rejecting the null hypothesis 5% of the time).
+For more exploratory analyses, it might be relaxed it to 0.1.

+#### Type 2 error

+Type 2 errors are failing to reject the null hypotheses when they is actually false (i.e. a false negative - e.g. telling a pregnant woman that is not pregnant).
+This is controlled by the power, which is generally set at 0.8.

 ### Two main paradigms:

 #### Null hypothesis significance testing (NHST)